Linda Briggs

 It was as if blinkers had fallen from my eyes along with the bandages.
 I'd spent two and a half years pining for a man who'd treated me like dirt. and the feeling that rose up wasn't just anger, it was pride.

 Once my bruises were gone, I'd have a perfect, younger face.
 Too perfect for Mick.
 'I'd like you to go' I said. ' now'.
 Mick looked shocked.
-And as the door shut behind him, I tingled.
-I was the winner - And boy, did it feel good.

 Six months on, I'm dating a man of 45.
 I havn't seen Mick since.
 He's still with Barbara.